Amog-OS/AmogOS/README.md

 - Mostly grey colour palette
 - Custom neofetch icon
 - piKiss and pi-apps preinstalled so you can install some games and also A M O N G U S
-- No among us preinstalled sadly 😢
+- No among us preinstalled sadly 😢 (but a web remake of among us is available)

 (Note if you want to run among us, https://www.youtube.com/watch?v=ZJ74jKixHa8& will teach you how.
 Steam is also installable from pi-apps, so you can also download it there.)